dudizimber/karo-reactions/.copilot/shell-action.md

 ## Prompt

 ```
-I need to create a new shell-based action for the k8s-alert-reaction-operator.
+I need to create a new shell-based action for Karo.
 This action should use existing container images and shell commands, requiring no custom compilation.

 ### Context
-The k8s-alert-reaction-operator executes actions as Kubernetes pods when alerts are triggered.
+Karo executes actions as Kubernetes pods when alerts are triggered.
 Shell-based actions are simple, lightweight actions that use existing public container images (like Alpine, curl, kubectl) and execute shell commands to perform tasks.

 ### Repository Structure
 Shell-based actions have a simpler structure: